DawidWraga/lboro-calendar-scraper/README.md

  ## Instructions

+- go into main.js
+- copy whole script (ctrl+A , ctrl+C)
+- paste it any text editor
 - change config to set up shorthand names (alias) and learn link (details below)
-- copy whole script (ctrl+A , ctrl+C)
+- copy whole script
 - go to learn timetable
 - Select Sem1 or Sem2 (NOT a specific week)
 - open developer console using F12 (or rightclick, inspect) then select "console" tab